foam-framework/foam2/doc/guides/Dao.md

 When each of these is called is detailed as we summarize the DAO operations below.
 Flow control is optionally passed in as a way to stop further operations.
-If the sink has an unrecoverable error, for instance, calling `error()` `stop()` on the flow control object will hint that the upstream DAO should stop.
+If the sink has an unrecoverable error, for instance, calling `errorEvt()` on the flow control object will hint that the upstream DAO should stop sending `put()`s.
+If an internal limit is reached, a call to `stop()` will halt events but not indicate that an error occurred.

     MySink {
       function put(o, fc) {
         if ( ! mystore.store(o) ) {
-          fc && fc.error(); // updates will cease, if flow control provided }
+          fc && fc.errorEvt("error!"); // updates will cease
         }
       }
+    }

+### Creating a Sink inline

+Often you want to perform a query and do something with each object it produces.
+You can declare a Sink inline with `foam.dao.QuickSink`:

+    dao.select(foam.dao.QuickSink.create({
+      put: function(o) {
+        console.log("Got an object:", o);
+      },
+    }));

+## Errors

+DAO Operations can throw exceptions that cause their returned Promise to reject.
+These errors generally fall into two categories:

+    foam.dao.InternalException // The operation can be retried foam.dao.ExternalException // The operation will never be able to complete

+Both carry a `message` property with general information, and more specific error types will have specific properties detailing the error.
+For example, `ObjectNotFoundException.id` notes the ID of the object it couldn't find.

+## DAO Operation Methods

+In general all DAOs will provide methods to match this behavior.
+Note that DAO operations are asynchronous, so if you need to wait for the operation to complete and read a result, make sure to use the returned Promises.

 ### find(id)
+*`returns Promise<object>`*

 Retrieves a single object from the DAO, whose `id` is given.

 If the object is found, the promise resolves with the object.
-If the object is not found, it rejects with an `ObjectNotFoundError`.
+If the object is not found, it rejects with a `foam.dao.ObjectNotFoundException`.

 ### put(obj)
+*`returns Promise<object>`*

 Inserts a new object, or updates an existing one.
 The interface makes no distinction.
 Many backends also don't care, and DAO implementations for those